-EFFICIENT S-BAHN SERVICE FOR THE REGION Wir fahren für die Region band Region MORE INFORMATION FROM THE VERBAND REGION STUTTGART WWW.REGION-STUTTGART.ORG THE S-BAHN IS THE BACKBONE OF PUBLIC TRANSPORT IN THE REGION The Verband Region Stuttgart (VRS) has been responsible for the S-Bahn since 1996.
+EFFICIENT S-BAHN SERVICE FORTHE REGION Wir fahren für die Region Verband Region Stuttgart MORE INFORMATION FROM THE VERBAND REGION STUTTGART WWW.REGION-STUTTGART.ORG THE S-BAHN IS THE BACKBONE OF PUBLIC TRANSPORT IN THE REGION The Verband Region Stuttgart (VRS) has been responsible for the S-Bahn since 1996.
 S-Bahn trains serve more than 80 stations along seven lines daily.
 Every year, they bring over 100 million passengers comfortably to their destinations in an environmentally friendly manner.
 PEOPLE MOVE AROUND DIFFERENTLY TO HOW THEY DID JUST A FEW YEARS AGO Working people want to better combine their family and professional life.
 Working hours are becoming more flexible.
 This means that an increasing number of people rely on frequent services, even outside of peak times.
 Commuters expect numerous opportunities to change trains.
-FOR THIS REASON, THE VRS IS EXPANDING THE S-BAHN NETWORK AND INCREASING THE FREQUENCY OF TRAINS.
+FOR THIS REASON.
+THE VRS IS EXPANDING THE S-BAHN NETWORK AND INCREASING THE FREQUENCY OF TRAINS.
 Since the end of 2022, trains on almost all lines have been running at 15-minute intervals from Monday to Saturday.
 There are also 58 additional vehicles on the track.
 The VRS has invested well over 400 million euros in purchasing the new trains.
 This will make the S-Bahn service fit for the future.
 A modern digital train control system (ETCS) will be used to ensure more capacity and fewer delays.
 As part of the "Stuttgart digital hub" pilot project, this technology is currently being installed in the Stuttgart rail hub.
 ETCS will enable more trains to travel at more frequent intervals, transporting more passengers safely and comfortably to their destinations.
 The new technology will also allow some S-Bahn services which currently end at Schwabstrasse to continue to Vaihingen and then Böblingen.
-THE NETWORK IS RUNNING MORE FREQUENT AND BETTER SERVICES Stuttgart 21 will also significantly improve the regional transport service.
-This will partly be made possible by the regional train lines being fully region and s-bahn 21 connected by the new main station.
-These lines will create a transport system with numerous new direct connections, shorter journey times and better connecting trains.
-The airport will connect with longdistance and regional trains and will be transformed into a new transport hub.
-The S-Bahn trunk route will also be extended.
+THE NETWORK IS RUNNING MORE FREQUENT AND BETTER SERVICES The S-Bahn trunk route will be extended.
 At Mittnachtstrasse, there will be a new S-Bahn station between the main station and Bad Cannstatt.
 Trains on all lines will stop at Mittnachtstrasse.
 Passengers changing trains who are, for example, travelling northwards from the Rems valley and the Neckar valley or vice versa will enjoy much shorter journey times in the future.
+As part of Stuttgart 21, the airport will connect with longdistance and regional trains and will be transformed into a new transport hub.
 The S-Bahn network will also grow outwards.
-Extensions to Neuhausen auf den Fildern and Nürtingen have already been agreed and planning is underway.
+Extensions to Neuhausen auf den Fildern and Nürtingen are already being realised.
+Further extensions are currently being examined and will be discussed at the Regional Assembly, which will decide on the next steps.

+GREATER COMFORT

-GREATER COMFORT Since 2021, all S-Bahn trains in the region will gradually be given a fresh lick of paint, a modernised interior and new technology to make them fit for the future.
-Instead of their classic red colour, the trains will be painted in a radiant light grey.
-Eye-catching colours will be used for the doors and special compartments to make the trains easier and quicker to board at stations.
-New additional multipurpose compartments will make travel easier for wheelchair users and passengers with bikes or pushchairs.
-The trains will be equipped with power outlets and new, larger screens will keep passengers informed about the train's current location and travel time.
+Since 2021, all S-Bahn trains in the region will gradually be given a fresh lick of paint, a modernised interior and new technology to make them fit for the future.
+Instead of their classic red colour, the trains are painted in a radiant light grey.
+Eye-catching colours are used for the doors and special compartments to make the trains easier and guicker to board at stations.
+New additional multipurpose compartments make travel easier for wheelchair users and passengers with bikes or pushchairs.
+Power outlets increase convenience.
+New, larger screens keep passengers informed about the train's current location and travel time.
 Free Wi-Fi has been available on board since mid-2017.
-What's more, passengers can now use the new train portal to access all travel information in real time on their mobile, tablet or laptop.
+What's more, passengers can now use the Regio Guide to access all travel information in real time on their mobile, tablet or laptop.
 DEUTSCH-LANDTAKT AND A SYNCHRONIZED DIGITAL TIMETABLE FOR THE ENTIRE COUNTRY AND NEW DIGITAL TECHNOLOGY.
 HUB